yleeyilin/tp/docs/DeveloperGuide.md

 **Extensions**:

 * 1a.
-PoochPlanner detects no previous state of address book.
+PoochPlanner detects no previous record of address book.

     * 1a1.
 PoochPlanner displays the error message.
     * Use case ends.